About Anna Kris Bell

 Let’s Work Together

-My philosophy celebrates emotional freedom, and the wisdom of your inner voice.
+My philosophy celebrates emotional freedom and the wisdom of your inner voice.
 To find out more about how I can help you, contact me.

 Kris Bell is a psychotherapist working with individuals throughout Colorado with internet sessions, and Northeast Colorado with in-person sessions.
 She has a Master’s degree from Naropa University in Boulder, Colorado, taking a mindful, and body/mind-based approach to counseling.
 Kris holds a certificate in Jon Kabat-Zinn’s Mindfulness-Based Stress Reduction (MBSR) from the University of Massachusetts Medical School.